 While running close air support for a special forces operation he chose to perform a weather letdown, dropping below the clouds to get sight of the situation on the ground.
 There was no order or oversight.
 Just a situational awareness that told him to check on the men in his care below.

-As he descended through the clouds, he heard the words ‘troops in contact’.
+As he descended through the clouds, he heard the words ‘troops in contact’ come through over the radio.

 The twenty-two special forces operatives, with high value targets in custody, were under heavy fire.
-Drowley, using the limited technology of the time and old Russian maps flew into a canyon to provide close air support.
+Drowley, using the limited technology of the time and old Russian maps flew into a canyon to provide cover.

 Less than 1,000 feet off the ground, Drowley was met with a canyon lit up by weapons fire on both sides.
 All pointing straight down onto the canyon floor.